vanallenlab/moalmanac-db/README.md

 ## Citation
 If you find this tool or any code herein useful, please cite:
 > [Reardon, B., Moore, N.D., Moore, N.S., *et al*.
 Integrating molecular profiles into clinical frameworks through the Molecular Oncology Almanac to prospectively guide precision oncology. *Nat Cancer* (2021). https://doi.org/10.1038/s43018-021-00243-3](https://www.nature.com/articles/s43018-021-00243-3)

+If you want to cite a specific version of the database, use our Zenodo DOIs.
+- The concept DOI always points to the latest version: [https://doi.org/10.5281/zenodo.17089309)](https://doi.org/10.5281/zenodo.17089309).
+- Each release also has a version-specific DOI.
+We began minting Zenodo DOIs with our 2025-09-04 release; if you would like a DOI for a prior version, please [contact us](https://dev.moalmanac.org/about#contact).

 ## Disclaimer - For research use only
 DIAGNOSTIC AND CLINICAL USE PROHIBITED.
 DANA-FARBER CANCER INSTITUTE (DFCI) and THE BROAD INSTITUTE (Broad) MAKE NO REPRESENTATIONS OR WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING, WITHOUT LIMITATION, WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, NONINFRINGEMENT OR VALIDITY OF ANY INTELLECTUAL PROPERTY RIGHTS OR CLAIMS, WHETHER ISSUED OR PENDING, AND THE ABSENCE OF LATENT OR OTHER DEFECTS, WHETHER OR NOT DISCOVERABLE.